wqw0806/Modulation-Classification/Readme.md

 ## Tasks
 ### Synthetic Datasets
-- Evaluating AWGN Data with Image Classifier of AutoKeras.
-- Adding [-15,-10,-5,0]db SNRs to Rayleigh Data and then Evaluating Results with Image Classifier of AutoKeras.
-- Adding [-15,-10,-5,0]db SNRs to Rayleigh Data and then Evaluating Results using CNN  from the Research Paper.
 - Adding [-15,-10,-5,0]db SNRs to Rayleigh Data and then Evaluating Results using RNN  from the Research Paper.

 ### Real Dataset